-We have one of the best heart transplant doctors in Chennai with many years of experience in this field, treating thousands of patients each year.
-The heart transplant specialists are well furnished with the latest technology machines to provide the best of service and care to victims.
+We have one of the best hospitals for child care in Chennai with years of experience in this field, treating thousands of patients each year.
+The best pediatric specialist in Chennai is well furnished with the latest technology machines to provide the best of service and patients.

 Why Gleneagles Global Health City, Chennai?